heptarch/heptarch.github.io/drafts/demon.md

 the definition of temperature..."

 After the lecture, and the usual hour of questions, Foster is packing his valise when a young girl approaches.
 Is she lost?
 She does not look lost.
+"Professor Foster, I wonder if I might have a moment of your time."

 <p align="center">
   ⁂